Austin Hedges Player Props: Pirates vs. Rockies

 Austin Hedges At The Plate

-- Twice in six games this year, Hedges has gotten a hit, but he's had no multi-hit games.
+- Hedges has a hit in three of seven games played this season (42.9%), but no multi-hit games.

-- He has not hit a long ball in his six games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.